Kabsa: Ingredients

-These dishes are usually made with rice (usually basmati), meat, vegetables, and a mixture of spices.
-There are many kinds of kabsa and each kind has a uniqueness about it.
+These dishes, of which there are many variations, are usually made with rice (usually basmati), meat, vegetables, and a mixture of spices.

 Pre-mixed kabsa spices are now available under several brand names.
 These reduce preparation time, but may have a flavor distinct from traditional kabsa.
 The spices used in kabsa are largely responsible for its taste; these are generally black pepper, cloves, cardamom, saffron, cinnamon, black lime, bay leaves and nutmeg.

 The main ingredient that accompanies the spices is the meat.
 The meats used are usually chicken, goat, lamb, camel, beef, fish or shrimp.
 In chicken machbūs, a whole chicken is used.

 The spices, rice, and meat may be augmented with almonds, pine nuts, peanuts, onions, and sultanas.
 The dish can be garnished with ḥashū (حشو) and served hot with daqqūs (دقّوس), which is a home-made Arabic tomato sauce.

 Methods of cooking

 Meat for kabsa can be cooked in various ways.
-A popular way of preparing meat is called mandi. this ancient technique originates from Hadramout.
-Whereby meat is barbecued in a deep hole in the ground that is covered while the meat cooks.
+A popular way of preparing meat is called mandi.
+This ancient technique originates from Yemen, and involves a type of earth oven called the tannor, whereby a whole lamb meat is barbecued in a deep hole in the ground that is then covered while the meat cooks.
 Another way of preparing and serving meat for kabsa is mathbi, where seasoned meat is grilled on flat stones that are placed on top of burning embers.
-A third technique, madghūt, involves cooking the meat in a pressure cooker. all these techniques originate from Yemen.
+A third technique, madghūt, involves cooking the meat in a pressure cooker.